mattkyea/spotifysongadder/README.md

 ties it all together using Spotipy ()

 # bugs
-need to clean up print statements and everything in general occasional error with identifying if on quiet part of song occasional error with adding (incorrect id with september for ex?) maybe put on a website
+-need to clean up print statements and everything in general

+-occasional error with identifying if on quiet part of song

+-occasional error with adding (incorrect id with september for ex?)

+-maybe put on a website